umbraco/UmbracoDocs/Add-ons/UmbracoForms/index.md

 versionFrom: 7.0.0
 versionTo: 10.0.0
 meta.Title: "Umbraco Forms"
-meta.Description: "Documentation on how to work with Umbraco Forms for both editors and developers"
+description: "Documentation on how to work with Umbraco Forms for both editors and developers"
 ---

 # Umbraco Forms Documentation